Top 11 Short Panchatantra Stories for Kids

 - Kákolùkïyam (Crows and owls) – Collection of stories about rules and strategies of war and peace.

-The Panchatantra was translated into many languages, including English, Indian vernacular languages, Persian and Arabic.
+The Panchatantra was translated into many languages, including English, various Indian vernacular languages, Persian, and Arabic.

 10 Interesting Tales of Panchatantra for Your Children

-To make story time fun and more informative, here are some stories from Panchtantra that will not only enhance your child’s imagination but also teach them something!
+To make story time fun and informative, here are some stories from Panchtantra that will not only enhance your child’s imagination, but also teach them something!

-One day the monkey sent some fruits for the crocodile’s wife.
-She ate the fruits and like them, but was jealous as she didn’t like her husband spending time with the monkey.
+One day, the monkey sent some fruits for the crocodile’s wife.
+She ate the fruits and liked them, but was jealous, as she didn’t like her husband spending time with the monkey.
 She told her husband, “If the fruits are so juicy, I wonder how sweet the monkey’s heart would be.
 Get me the heart of the monkey.”
-The crocodile was not willing to kill his friend but had no choice.
+The crocodile was not willing to kill his friend, but had no choice.

-He invited the monkey to his house for dinner and said that his wife would like to meet him.
-The monkey was happy but couldn’t swim, so the crocodile took him on his back.
-The crocodile was happy that he had tricked the monkey, however, while talking he blurted out the real reason for taking the monkey home.
+He invited the monkey to his house for dinner and that his wife would like to meet him.
+The monkey was happy, but couldn’t swim, so the crocodile took him on his back.
+The crocodile was happy that he had tricked the monkey, however, while talking, he blurted out the real reason for taking the monkey home.
 The clever monkey said, “You should have told me earlier, I left my heart on the tree.
 We must go back and get it.”
-The crocodile believed and took him back to the tree.
-The clever monkey saved his life.
+The crocodile believed him and took him back to the tree.
+Thus, the clever monkey saved his life.

-Moral of The Story: Choose your company wisely and always have a presence of mind.
+Moral of the Story: Choose your company wisely and always have presence of mind.

-There also lived a crab in the pond and he also wanted to go to the bigger pond too.
+There lived a crab in the pond, who wanted to go to the bigger pond too.
 The stork thought of eating the crab for a change and agreed on helping him.
 On the way, the crab asked the stork, “Where is the big pond?”
 The stork laughed and pointed to the rock, which was filled with fish bones.
 The crab realised that the stork would kill him, and so quickly thought of a plan to save himself.
 He caught the stork’s neck and did not let it go until the stork died.

-The elephant king laughed, “We are giant elephants, what favour can you mice return.
-Nevertheless, we honour your request and will change our route.”
+The elephant king laughed, “We are giant elephants.
+What favour can you mice return?
+Nevertheless, we honour your request and change our route.”

 After a few days, the elephants got trapped and entangled in nets that were set up by hunters.
 They struggled hard to escape, but in vain.
 The elephant king remembered the promise made by the king of mice.
-So, he sent a fellow elephant who got lucky and was not trapped to ask the mice king to come and help the elephants.
+So, he sent a fellow elephant who got lucky and was not trapped, to ask the mice king to come and help them.

 4. The Loyal Mongoose

 A farmer couple had a pet mongoose.
-One day, the farmer and his wife had to urgently go out of the house for work and so they left the mongoose with their infant and were assured that he would guard their baby well.
+One day, the farmer and his wife had to urgently go out of the house for work, and so they left the mongoose with their infant, assured that he would guard their baby well.
 While they were gone, a snake stealthily entered the house and moved towards the cradle to attack the infant.
 The smart mongoose fought and killed the snake in order to protect the baby.

 When the farmer’s wife returned home, she was shocked to be greeted by blood stains on the mongoose’s mouth and teeth.
 She lost her temper and shouted, “You killed my baby!”
 In her anger, she lost all control and killed the loyal mongoose.
-When she entered her house, she saw the baby and the dead snake.
+When she entered her house, she saw the baby alive, and the dead snake beside him.
 She realised what happened and regretted her actions.

-Once upon a time beside a lake, there lived a tortoise and two geese who were great friends.
+Once upon a time, beside a lake, there lived a tortoise and two geese who were great friends.
 As the lake was drying, the geese decided to migrate to a new place.
-The tortoise also wanted to move with them but he couldn’t fly and so he pleaded the geese to take him with them.
+The tortoise also wanted to move with them, but he couldn’t fly, and so he pleaded the geese to take him with them.
 After trying really hard to convince them, finally, the geese agreed.
-They held a stick with their beaks and asked the tortoise to hold the stick with his mouth and warned him to not open his mouth in order to avoid letting go off of the stick.
+They held a stick with their beaks and asked the tortoise to hold the stick with his mouth, warning him to not open his mouth and let go of the stick.